-The specification for Leaving Certificate Irish (L1) encourages students to:
+The specification for Leaving Certificate Irish (L2) encourages students to:

-- enhance their vocabulary (personal, contemporary, academic) - understand and demonstrate the difference between spoken and written language - understand different language registers - approach the language as a system (i.e. recognising, understanding and using language patterns in Irish and in other languages) - respect the linguistic richness and culture of the language community - develop awareness of Irish culture and heritage and show respect for other languages and cultures - make playful and creative use of language - seize opportunities to use the language as an active member of the language community - study a broad range of texts from various genres - enjoy using the language by their own volition while composing pieces
+- add to their vocabulary - study a broad range of literary texts from various genres - understand different language registers - approach the language as a system (i.e. recognising, understanding and using language patterns) in Irish and in other languages - develop awareness of Irish culture and heritage and showing respect for other languages and cultures - exploit opportunities for language use in order to participate in the language community - enjoy being creative with the language while communicating by their own volition and creating texts in various genres - understand and demonstrate the difference between spoken and written language.